 The Directors of the Company manage the Company's operations on a consolidated basis.
 For this reason, the Company's Directors believe that analysis using key performance indicators at the Company level (financial and non-financial) is not necessary or appropriate for an understanding of the development, performance or position of the business of B & W Equine Group Limited.
-The development, performance and position of CVS Group plc, which includes the Company, is discussed within the "Financial Review" on pages 54 to 58 of the CVS Group plc 2022 Annual Report which does not form part of this report.
+Further information about KPI's are discussed within the "key performance indicators" on page 24 to 27 of the CVS Group plc 2023 Annual Report which does not form part of this report.
+The development, performance and position of CVS Group plc, which includes the Company, is discussed within the "Financial Review" on pages 55 to 59 of the CVS Group plc 2023 Annual Report which does not form part of this report.